Expert Workplace Investigators

 Peter Killwick

-Peter has 25 years of consulting experience covering a variety of strategic and operational issues in a wide range of sectors including healthcare.
+Peter has 25 years of consulting experience covering a variety of strategic and operational issues in a wide range of sectors including healthcare, automotive, financial services, manufacturing, retail, telecommunications and government.

 He has extensive experience of conducting complex investigations within the NHS, both at operational and commissioner level, including several cases involving allegations raised by whistle-blowers.